For Students and Scholars

 • Open Library

-Open Library is a universal catalog for book metadata.
-Their goal is to create a web page for every book ever published, calling it an “Open Library” because it is a collaborative open source initiative, which means that anyone can use and contribute to the Open Library catalog.
-In this way, Open Library opens the doors to the places where you can find the book you’re looking for.
+Their mission is to create a web page for every book ever published, calling it an “Open Library” because it is a collaborative open source initiative, which means that anyone can use and contribute to the Open Library catalog.

 • Project Gutenberg